lugocorp/sequence/README.md

 - `start` runs the game server and listens for code changes
 - `compile` builds all the TypeScript code
 - `lint` lints the project
+- `audit` checks the game data for any illegal values

 ## Todo
 #### Setup